trademachines/trademachines-it-principles/README.md

 ### Immutable Architecture
+To avoid snowflakes, do not change your services replace them entirely by a new version.
 Optimize for rebuilding not for repairing

 ### Decoupled Architecture
 If a service is not available, it's impact on other services should be minimum (use queue systems and async call)